xuyangy/syntax-tree-surfer/README.md

 ### Hold and swap nodes
 https://user-images.githubusercontent.com/8104435/225992362-4e82d677-2ff5-463a-a910-6a6bdbf4fc9c.mp4

-This feature allows marking a node and then it with another node.
+This feature allows marking a node and then swapping it with another node.

 Example mappings for Version 2.2 functionalities: